Guexit/Guexit.ImageGeneration/README.md

 4. Install dependencies with:

-    If you are in Linux or Windows:
+    If you are in Linux or Windows you have to check what CUDA version you have installed and use [this Pytorch guide](https://pytorch.org/get-started/locally/) to know what to install.
+Ideally you would want to install version 11.7.
+You need a GPU with at least 4GB of memory.
+If not, you should send requests that are executed in the CPU.

     ```shell
-    pip3 install torch==1.12.1 torchvision>=0.13.1
+    # CUDA 11.7
     pip3 install -e .
+    # WINDOWS
+    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117
+    # LINUX
+    pip3 install torch torchvision torchaudio
     ```

     TODO: Instructions for installing with GPU support for Windows/Linux.